 Enter the requested amount to be charged each student per semester.

-Enter the name, telephone number, and e-mail address of an individual able to answer questions regarding this special course fee request.
+Enter the name, telephone number, and mail code of an individual able to answer questions regarding this special course fee request.

 Enter the semester the course is taught, e.g., fall, spring, summer.